KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/resource_management/open_ondemand.md

 To access a user-defined Conda environment in Jupyter Notebook/JupyterLab, you need to first create a Conda environment on the cluster.
 Follow the instructions in {ref}`development_and_runtime_envs:using_conda_env:creation` and {ref}`development_and_runtime_envs:using_conda_env:jupyter`.

- You can then select the correct kernel
+When creating a new notebook, you can select the kernel - you should see any conda environments as part of that list.
+In existing notebooks, you can change the kernel by clicking `Kernel` -> `Change Kernel` at the top of the notebook.